 A literature review is based on the idea that knowledge accumulates, and that we learn from and build on what others have done.
 Your goal in doing a literature review is to critically situate your work within that larger body of knowledge.
-You will situate it by looking thoroughly at the existing research related to the work you are doing in your fieldwork.
+You will situate it by looking thoroughly at the existing research related to the work you are doing in your Capstone.

 How to Connect Your Work to Others

 (Or, Why is my Capstone interesting or important?)

 Questions you'll be seeking to answer include: